Brain fog: explained

 Choline

 Choline has been shown to support neurological function in many ways.
 It’s required to synthesize acetylcholine, a neurotransmitter that plays a role in memory, attention and learning.
-It also makes up a component of cell membranes, supporting the structural integrity and signaling of brain cells.
+It also makes up a component of cell membranes, supporting the structural integrity and signaling of brain cells and functioning of the blood brain barrier.

 Iron

 Iron deficiency is directly linked to poor cognitive function.
-It’s been shown that low levels of iron can compromise cognitive development, attention and memory.
+It’s been shown that low levels of iron can compromise cognitive development, attention and memory resulting in difficulty concentrating.

 Vitamin D

 This vitamin (which actually works within the body more like a hormone) plays an important role in brain function and mental health.
-Studies have also shown that people with higher concentrations of vitamin D in their brains are associated with improved cognitive function.
+Studies have also shown that people with higher concentrations of vitamin D in their brains are associated with improved cognitive function and memory.

 Gut imbalances